-Haemochromatosis is caused by a faulty gene that affects how the body absorbs iron from food.
+Haemochromatosis is caused by a faulty gene that affects how the body absorbs iron from your diet.

-You're at risk of developing the condition if both of your parents have this faulty gene and you inherit one copy from each of them.
+You're at risk of developing the condition if both of your parents have this faulty gene and you inherit 1 copy from each of them.

-You won't get haemochromatosis if you only inherit one copy of the genetic fault, but there's a chance you could pass the faulty gene on to any children you have.
+You will not get haemochromatosis if you only inherit 1 copy of the faulty gene but there's a chance you could pass the faulty gene on to any children you have.

-And even if you do inherit two copies, you won't necessarily get haemochromatosis.
-Only a small number of people with two copies of this genetic fault will ever develop the condition.
-It's not clear exactly why this is.
+If you do inherit 2 copies, you will not necessarily get haemochromatosis.
+Only a small number of people with 2 copies of this faulty gene will ever develop the condition.
+It's not known exactly why this is.

 Complications of haemochromatosis

-If the condition is diagnosed and treated early on, haemochromatosis doesn't affect life expectancy and is unlikely to result in serious problems.
+If the condition is diagnosed and treated early on, haemochromatosis does not affect life expectancy and is unlikely to result in serious problems.